 A Biochemist at Yale Law School: Interview with Josh Weinger (Part 2 of 2)

-by • June 6, 2013 • Careers, Interviews, IP Litigation, Law School, Patent Litigation
+by Science to Law • June 6, 2013 • Careers, Interviews, IP Litigation, Law School, Patent Litigation

 This is the conclusion of our interview with Biochemistry PhD Josh Weinger, who has just completed his second year at Yale Law School.
 (If you haven’t already, check out part 1 of this interview, where Josh explained why he decided to leave academic science, how he chose YLS, and how his experience has been so far.)